ibm-cloud-docs/satellite/cli-reference.md

 <dd>Required.
 A name for your version, such as `1.0` or `black friday`.</dd>

 <dt><code>--read-config <em>FILEPATH</em></code></dt>
 <dd>Required.
 The file path to the Kubernetes resource configuration file that you want to upload as a version.
 You can upload only one configuration file, but the configuration file can have multiple Kubernetes resource definitions, such as a deployment, service, and security context constraint.
-Supported file types are YAML.</dd>
+Supported file types are YAML.
+Files must not exceed 3MB in size.</dd>

 <dt><code>--config <em>CONFIG</em></code></dt>
 <dd>Required.
 The name of the configuration to add the version to.
 To list available configurations, run <code>ibmcloud sat config ls</code>.</dd>